Intellectual property (Prosecution & management) Back to blog

-How to detect infringements quickly for expedient conflict resolution
+\>How to detect infringements quickly for expedient conflict resolution_

-By Liezal Mostert on 14 November 2018
+By Liezal Mostert on November 14, 2018

 You have finally registered your mark and received the registration certificate.
 Now what?
 Do you simply file it away somewhere and wait for the renewal date to come up, all the while being safe in the knowledge that the registration will prevent others from using your mark?
 Unfortunately, it is not that simple.
 In exchange for the exclusive rights to your mark, the trade mark owner has to mange and care for those rights, otherwise he runs the risk of losing the investment made in a trade mark.